 Dr. Draheim has worked with a variety of organizations on issues such as human-coyote conflict and attitudes towards wildlife-based tourism.
 She has also taught at the university level for 11 years.
 At George Mason, she taught at the undergraduate level in a variety of subject matters and departments, including biology, environmental science, and GMU’s experiential learning program.
 In addition, she was an instructor for the Mason Center for Conservation Studies, based at the Smithsonian Conservation Biology Institute in Front Royal, VA.
 Dr. Draheim has taught at CLiGS in the MNR program since 2012.
 She lives in Washington, D.C., where she enjoys hiking in Rock Creek Park – a large urban greenspace – with her dogs and husband.

-Human dimensions and the social science aspects of conservation biology, human-wildlife conflict, urban wildlife and other urban environmental/sustainability issues, conservation biology
+- Human dimensions and the social science aspects of conservation biology